 Why Should I hire Graham Scofield Injury Lawyers?

 Lawyers that advertise on TV, billboards, radio, and buses don’t have the time or the resources to successfully litigate truck accident cases.
 Their goal is to settle your case as quickly as possible – even if that means settling your case for far less than its true value.
 If they can’t get your case quickly settled, they will abandon your case.

 At Graham Scofield Injury Lawyers, we have the time, the dedication, and the resources to recover every last insurance dollar that you’re entitled to receive.
 We’re also not afraid to litigate a challenging case.
 We’ve recovered tens of millions of dollars in truck accident cases including a $16 million dollar verdict in 2016.

 Contact an Atlanta Truck Accident Lawyer Today

-Following a truck accident in which you are injured or lost a relative, you will benefit from contacting us at Allen & Scofield Injury Lawyers, LLC.
+Following a truck accident in which you are injured or lost a relative, you will benefit from contacting us at Graham Scofield Injury Lawyers.
 We understand the difficulties you face after a serious accident and are here to take the burden off of your shoulders.
 We have over 33 years of experience helping individuals who have been seriously injured or lost loved ones.